polderknowledge/parsy/proposed/form.md

 ### How to use the component with a keyboard only

-This must be entirely usable with only the tab key.
+This MUST be entirely usable with only the tab key.

 ### How a screen-reader user will interact with the component